-- The lack of file protection makes virus-spreading easer - That said, its presence limits viruses to one user's files (but that can be enough...) - Viruses can, of course, override DAC permissions - MAC can stop viruses if and only if the user can't overwrite his own executables - That's rarely a good solution...
+- The lack of file protection makes virus-spreading easer - That said, its presence limits viruses to one user's files (but that can be enough...) - Viruses can, of course, override DAC permissions - MAC can stop viruses if and only if the user can't overwrite his own executables - That's rarely a good solution on developers' machines-but today, most computer users aren't programmers...